 Overview of StashCache¶

-The StashCache federation consists of two service types, the Caches and the Origins:
+The StashCache federation consists of two service types:

-The Caches receive data requests from the jobs, which in turn query the redirectors for the location of the data.
-The redirectors query the origin servers, which will report whether they have the data.
-The Cache server connects to the appropriate origin server, caches the data, then distributes the data to the job.
+Jobs request data from the nearest discovered cache service.
+If there is a cache miss, it will query the OSG redirectors for the location of the data.
+The redirectors query the known origin servers, which then report whether they have the data.
+Once the redirector determines the location, it will redirect the cache server to the appropriate origin.
+Finally, the cache will download the data from the origin and